SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Step 9: Handle Washington License Plates and Registration

-You can transfer your plates to another vehicle of the same type (car plates to a car, truck plates to a truck), or destroy them.
-Washington does not let you transfer plates to a different vehicle class.
+You can transfer to a like-kind vehicle, or surrender at a vehicle licensing office.
+Washington does not let you transfer plates to a different vehicle class (car plates must go to a car, truck plates to a truck).
 The buyer gets new plates when they register the car.

 If the buyer needs to drive the car home without plates, they can get a 3-day trip permit from a vehicle licensing office before the sale.